Pirate television: Unauthorized multiplex (digital)

 The advent of digital television makes pirate television broadcasting more difficult.
 Channels are broadcast as part of a multiplex that carries several channels in one signal, and it is almost impossible to insert an unauthorized channel into an authorized multiplex, or to re-activate an off-air channel.
 In order to broadcast an unauthorized digital TV channel, not only must the perpetrator build or obtain a VHF/UHF transmitter, they must also build or obtain, and configure, the equipment and software to digitally encode the signal and then create a stand-alone multiplex to carry it.

-In Spain, in major provincial capital cities, usually operates one or more than one pirate TV digital multiplex.
-Some multiplexes started to operate after digital switch-over migrating pirate channels from analogue pirate television to DVB-T digital multiplexes.
+In Spain, major provincial capital cities usually have one or more pirate TV digital multiplexes in operation.
+Some multiplexes started to operate after digital switch-over, migrating pirate channels from analogue pirate television to DVB-T digital multiplexes.

-Since shortly after digital switch-over and still today in secondary cities, some channels broadcast by means of a DVB-T transmitter with four analog input sources (in this case, four tuned satellite receivers connected by composite video cable) and then to amplifier, and digital signal is feed to antenna or tower.
-This method is the one used by most pirate TV channels.
+Since shortly after digital switch-over and still today in secondary cities, some channels broadcast by means of a DVB-T transmitter with four analog input sources (in this case, four tuned satellite receivers connected by composite video cable) and then to an amplifier; the digital signal is fed to an antenna or tower.
+This method is the one most commonly used by most pirate TV channels.
 However, over the years and due to economic returns, some have begun broadcasting almost professionally.
-New equipment that they have been installing since three years ago allows remultiplexing of DVB-S programs into DVB-T multiplexes and most parameters can be configured at will.
+New equipment that stations have installed since the 2010s allows remultiplexing of DVB-S programs into DVB-T multiplexes and most parameters can be configured at will.

-Since 2010, its number has been increasing in Madrid and in Valencia, for example, and, as of March 2016, there are more than ten DVB-T pirate multiplex in Madrid metropolitan area transmitting without authorization with programming ranging from divinatory, esoteric and occult tarot or fundamentalist Christian to community television (which isn't regulated in Spain as of 2016).
+Since 2010, pirate stations have been increasing in number in Madrid and in Valencia, for example.
+As of March 2016, there are more than ten DVB-T pirate multiplexes in the Madrid metropolitan area transmitting without authorization, with programming ranging from divinatory, esoteric and occult tarot or fundamentalist Christian to community television (which isn't regulated in Spain as of 2016).

 In other countries, there are reports of pirate TV digital multiplexes, but they are very rare and usually suspected to have been false reports, mistaking overspill from authorized multiplexes in neighboring regions or nearby foreign countries.
 Viewing numbers may be much smaller than analogue pirate TV since re-tuning a digital television may be an entirely automated process which may ignore unauthorized multiplexes, or place such channels in an obscure section of the electronic program guide.